ouseful-testing/nbsearch/README.md

 The links to notebooks may well be broken: I need to think about how to index and handle paths in links, particular in proxy server case.

-Not tries: the `jupyter-server-proxy` version (bits of code are in place, but more fettling may still be required before it even runs, let alone works...)
+Not tried: the `jupyter-server-proxy` version (bits of code are in place, but more fettling may still be required before it even runs, let alone works...)

+The db should probably be placed somewhere out of the way; could we even keep it in the Python static file area?